[?] Subscribe To

 -10 divided by -5 is 2 because -5 × 2 = -10 or -5 goes into -10 twice.

 The proof above is not a real proof because it takes into consideration specific numbers.
 A good proof is always generic.
-A generic proof is beyond the scope of this topic, so let us be happy with that at least for now.
+A generic proof is beyond the scope of this topic, so let us be happy with the one above at least for now.

 To sum up, here is the big picture when multiplying integers :